Shawn-Nichol/AndroidKotlinGuide/Navigation/02) Getting started.md

 ## Create a Navigation graph
 Navigation occurs between your app's destinations that is anywhere in your app to which users can navigate.
 These destinations are connect via actions.

-NavGraph shows a visual representation of a nvigation graph for a sample app contianing six destination connected by five actions.
-Each destination is represented by a preview thumbnail, and connecting actions are represented by arrows that show how users can navigate form one destination to another.
+NavGraph shows a visual representation of the the apps destinations and actions.
+Each destination is represented by a preview thumbnail, and connecting actions are represented by arrows that show how users can navigate from one destination to another.

-Destination: Are differen contents areas in your app
+Destination: Are different contents areas in your app
 Actions: are logical connections between your destinations that represent paths that users can take.

 To add navigation graph to your project do the following.
-1. In the progjec tiwndow, right-click on the res directory and select New > Android Resource File.
-The New Resource File dailog appears
+1. Right-click res directory, select New > Android Resource File.
+The New Resource File dailog appears.

-2. Type a name in the File name fiels, such as nav_graph
+2. Give the file a name, such as nav_graph

 When you add your first navigation graph, android studio creates a navigation resource directory within the res directory.
 This directory contains your navigation graph resource file

 ## Navigation Editor.
 After adding a graph, Android stuido opens the graph in the navigation Editor.
-In the Navigation Editor, you can viually edit naviagtion graphs or directly edit the underlying XML.
+In the Navigation Editor, you can visually edit naviagtion graphs or directly edit the underlying XML.

 Destination panel: Lists your navigation host and all destinations currently in the Graph Editor.